aleonsa/aleonsa/README.md

 - 👋 Hi, I’m Alex, a master's student specializing in Control Systems.
-- 👀 I’m interested in Control Systems, Embedded Systems and Data Science
+- 👀 I’m interested in Control Systems, Embedded Systems and AI
-- 🌱 I’m currently learning Control & Robotics
 - 📫 How to reach me
         - web: aleons.sytes.net
         - tw: @alexls00